martinbogo/pt-battery-diagnostics/README.md

 # pt-battery-diagnostics
 **PT Battery Diagnostics**

-Arduino sketch, documentation for Segway Personal Transporter(tm) Li-ION and NiMH battery diagnostics ( also works with NiMH )
+Arduino sketch, documentation for Segway Personal Transporter(tm) Li-ION and NiMH battery diagnostics

 There have been a number of closed sourced solutions for battery diagnostics and management for the Segway PT and related batteries.
 Many of these solutions have been sold with "per use" lockouts such as "battery gauges/revivers" which work around the battery saftey systems to bring low-voltage batteries back above 50V to allow charging.